emfmesquita/beyondhelp/README.md

     - Tooltip links on compendium menus to the maps on the current page;
     - Tooltip links on adventures table of contents to the adventure maps;
     - Tooltip links on the areas description header back to the corresponding map.
+- Custom map references:
+    - Drawing mode that enables a toolbar to draw areas (with features listed above) on any map of any compendium of DDB;
+    - Any area is also editable by a form on options page;
+    - Custom map areas are organized on bundles that can be exported, shared and imported by the comunity.

 ### Play-by-post Notes
 - Huge thanks to [gludington](https://github.com/gludington) the author of this feature;